silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 <div style="clear:both"></div>
 <img alt="rebase" src="git-diagrams/rebase.png" style="float:right">

-When you rebase, git finds the base of your branch (in this case, `b`), finds all the commits between that base and HEAD (in this case, `e` and `f`), and *re-plays* those commits on the HEAD of the branch you're rebasing onto (in this case, `master`).
+When you rebase, Git finds the base of your branch (in this case, `b`), finds all the commits between that base and HEAD (in this case, `e` and `f`), and *re-plays* those commits on the HEAD of the branch you're rebasing onto (in this case, `master`).
 Git actually creates *new commits* that represent what your changes look like *on top of* `master`: in the diagram, these commits are called `e′` and `f′`.
 Git doesn't erase your previous commits: `e` and `f` are left untouched, and if something goes wrong with the rebase, you can go right back to the way things used to be.

-Another thing to notice, however, is that git treats branches as merely labels.
+Another thing to notice, however, is that Git treats branches as merely labels.
 The `master` branch is whatever commit the `master` label is pointing to, as well as all of that commit's parents.
-When you rebase a branch, git moves the branch label to point at the newly-created commits: `my-branch` is no longer pointing at `f`, it's now pointing at `f′`.
+When you rebase a branch, Git moves the branch label to point at the newly-created commits: `my-branch` is no longer pointing at `f`, it's now pointing at `f′`.
 Going back to the way things used to be just consists of changing that branch label so that it points back at `f`.

 ### Changing History

 You'll notice that there is not a direct path from `f` to `f′`: from the point of view of anyone else watching `my-branch`, history has suddenly changed.
 In effect, `c` and `d` have been injected into `my-branch`'s history, as if they had been there the entire time.
-Unlike most version control systems, git allows you to change the history of your project -- but it is very cautious about letting you do so.
+Unlike most version control systems, Git allows you to change the history of your project -- but it is very cautious about letting you do so.
 We'll come back to this point later.

 ## How do I rebase?